2011 Indian Premier League: Squads

 The catchment areas of the eight existing teams were changed to account for the two new teams.
-Catchment areas are nominated areas to help each side select their local players.
+Catchment areas are nominated areas to help each team select their local players.
 Each team must select four players from their area.

 A total of 12 players have been retained by all the franchises while the remaining go to the auction list.
 The retained players – who must have been part of the franchise's registered squads for the 2010 season – were valued at $1.8 million for the first player, $1.3 million for the second, $900,000 for the third and $500,000 for the fourth.
 Mumbai Indians and Chennai Super Kings retained the maximum of four players while the Kings XI Punjab, Deccan Chargers and Kolkata Knight Riders released all their players.

-The RCB franchise owners only retained one player (Virat Kohli), but let go few key players – Rahul Dravid, Dale Steyn, Jacques Kallis.
+The RCB franchise owners only retained one player (Virat Kohli), but let go of a few key players – Rahul Dravid, Dale Steyn, Jacques Kallis.
 These players emerged very consistent subsequently in the years 2012 and 2013.